dirtman/ibapi/doc/ibapi.md

 where OBJECT is one of

-> host a ptr cname alias fixedaddress url grid
+> a alias cname fixedaddress grid host url

 and OPERATION, for all but the "grid" object, is one of